 Olathe, Kansas, in Johnson county, is located 19 miles SW of Kansas City, Missouri.
-The city is considered part of the Kansas City metropolitan area, and has a population of 92,962.
+The city is considered part of the Kansas City metropolitan area.

 The city of Olathe, also known as the cow boy capital, is the county seat of Johnson County, located in the Kansas City metro area.
 The name of the community means beautiful or fine.
 The city was founded by Dr. John T. Barton in the spring of the year 1857 who thought that the city was very beautiful.
 The city became the county seat in the year 1859.
 Olathe served as a stoppage at the Oregon Trail, the California Trail and the Santa Fe Trail.
 The city’s main source of income was hospitality business.